After completing this tutorial, you will be able to:

 file, that doesn’t have a default value, and six other arguments that do have a default value.

-Now we understand why the following code returns an error:
+Now you understand why the following code returns an error:

 precip_data <- read.csv(FALSE, "data/week_02/precipitation/precip-boulder-aug-oct-2013.csv") ## Error in read.table(file = file, header = header, sep = sep, quote = quote, : 'file' must be a character string or connection